-Portuguese National Funds through FCT (Fundação para a Ciência e a Tecnologia) support the research contract to Angelica Crottini [2020.00823.CEECIND/CP1601/CT0003] and Nicolas Dubos [ICETA 2021 26].
-We thank Gregory Deso for useful exchanges and comments on the manuscript.
+Funding Open access funding provided by FCTIFCCN (b-on).
+The authors have not disclosed any funding.
+Portuguese National Funds through FCT (Fundação para a Ciência e a Tecnologia) support the research contract to Angelica Crottini [2020.00823.CEECIND/CP1601/CT0003] and Nicolas Dubos [ICETA_2021_26].

-Data availability

-All biological data formatted and analysed during this study are included in this published article in the supporting online material as RDS objects.
+Data availability All biological data formatted and analysed during this study are included in this published article in the supporting online material as RDS objects.